Democracy Alliance

-The Democracy Alliance is a network of progressive donors who coordinate their political donations to groups that the Alliance has endorsed.
+The Democracy Alliance is a network of progressive megadonors who coordinate their political donations to groups that the Alliance has endorsed.
+Since its founding in 2005, the Democracy Alliance has given more than $1 billion to liberal organizations and political campaigns.
+According to The New York Times, the group "channels money from megadonors, whom the group keeps anonymous, to organizations it believes will advance a progressive agenda."
 It has been described by Politico as "the country's most powerful liberal donor club".

 Members of the Democracy Alliance are required to contribute at least $200,000 a year to groups the Democracy Alliance vets and recommends.
 From its founding in 2005 through 2014, the Alliance helped distribute approximately $500 million to liberal organizations.
 In 2017 and 2018 alone, Democracy Alliance members increase that sum to $600 million.
 Prominent members of the group include billionaires George Soros and Tom Steyer.

-The Democracy Alliance planned to spend $374 million during the 2014 midterm election cycle to boost liberal candidates and causes.
-According to the Democracy Alliance's website, the group "was created to build progressive infrastructure that could help counter the well-funded and sophisticated conservative apparatus in the areas of civic engagement, leadership, media, and ideas."

 History

+2005-2014

 A PowerPoint presentation, "The Conservative Message Machine Money Matrix", created by Rob Stein and shown to individuals and small groups of donors in 2003 and 2004, is often credited as being the impetus for the group's formation.

 The first meeting of the Democracy Alliance was held at The Boulders near Scottsdale, Arizona, in April 2005.
 Rob Stein was appointed interim CEO, pending the group's selection of a permanent leader.
 George Soros, Peter B. Lewis and Tim Gill were all involved in the organization's founding.

 At the Democracy Alliance's second meeting, held at the Chateau Elan near Atlanta, Georgia, in October 2005, management consultant Judy Wade was installed as the CEO of the organization.
 At the group's fourth meeting in Miami in November 2006, Wade was replaced with Kelly Craighead.

 In July 2006, Rob McKay was elected chairman of the board and Anna Burger of the Service Employees International Union (SEIU) was elected vice chair.

 In 2012, the Democracy Alliance ceased funding a number of prominent progressive organizations.
 According to the Huffington Post, "The groups dropped by the Democracy Alliance tend to be those that work outside the [Democratic] party's structure."
 This move cost the Democracy Alliance the support of Soros ally Peter B. Lewis, the billionaire founder of Progressive Auto Insurance.

 According to the Huffington Post, the Democracy Alliance "is largely divided into two camps: one that prefers to focus on electing Democrats to office, and another that argues for more attention to movement and progressive infrastructure building in order to create a power center independent of the Democratic Party apparatus."